-The after-school program for children aged 5-12 attracted 40-50 kids and 8-15 parents and grandparents.
+The after-school program for children aged 5-12 attracted 40 to 50 kids and eight to 15 parents and grandparents.

 Aboriginal Elder Support

 We provided ongoing support to the Aboriginal Elders as they gave local guidance and advice for the community and stakeholders.
 A core group of 12 Elders met weekly at the Centre to take part in: